surbhi18/MoML/README.md

 - Archaeologist: You’re an archeologist who must determine where this paper sits in the context of previous work.
 You must find and report on atleast one _older_ paper cited within the current paper that substantially influenced the current paper and atleast one _newer_ paper that cites this current paper.
 Look out for follow-up work that offers criticism of the current paper.
 - Student Researcher: You are looking for a new research problem and the paper piqued your interest.
 You have to come up with follow-up project ideas based on the paper.
 These can be direct improvements of the paper, or projects that use the papers results as building blocks.
 - Reproducibility Checker: You want to check whether the claims of the paper are valid.
 You decide to create a small experiment (toy dataset, or toy model) and verify if the results hold.
 Make sure to check how robust they are to various choice of hyperparameters.
 - Quanta Correspondent: You want to write an article on the paper for Qanta.
-You must explain to a broad audience the main problem the paper is addressing, why it is impotant, and what the main technical contribution is.
+You must explain to a broad audience the main problem the paper is addressing, why it is impotant, and what the main technical contributions are.

 ## Prerequisites
-There are no official prerequisites but a good grasp of probability, linear algebra, machine learning is expected.
+There are no official prerequisites however students are expected to have mathematical maturity and proficiency in probability, linear algebra, statistics, and fundamental machine learning concepts.
+Familiarity with the topics covered in CIS 5200 is recommended, but not required.
+While the course will primarily focus on concepts and theory, some small-scale empirical explorations will be expected, requiring a basic understanding of Python or the ability to learn it through self-study.

 The following books are useful for background reading.

 - Machine Learning (ML) by Tom Mitchell.
 Available as PDF [here](http://www.cs.cmu.edu/~tom/mlbook.html).
 A classic introduction to machine learning that assumes no knowledge of statistics or artificial intelligence.
 - Elements of Statistical Learning (ESL) by Trevor Hastie, Robert Tibshirani and Jerome Friedman.
 Available as PDF [here](https://hastie.su.domains/Papers/ESLII.pdf).